WodenWang820118/vuejs-fireblog/README.md

 ## To use the project
 - npm install -> install the tools and dependencies according to `package.json`.
+- create a `.env` file to incorporate two firebase API key and the registered email as admin.
   - apply a firebase key to be used in `src/firebase/firebaseInit.js`.
   - register an account with an email for being an admin.
 See `App.vue` for how it works.
 - npm run serve -> start the application in localhost.

 ## Special thanks